DrummerViking/tools/README.md

 ## Get Exchange Server Info Tool

-This script checks the On-Premises Exchange servers for general information by getting Server's name, build number (and RU/CU name), AD Site and roles, .NET version, V++ versions.
+This script checks the On-Premises Exchange servers for general information by getting:
+> Server's name, build number (and RU/CU name), AD Site and roles, .NET version, V++ versions.

 If you have a mixed environment running multiple versions of Exchange, it is recommended to run the script from your newest version available.
 Includes a "CASLoad" switch, to collect some Protocol load counters, Netlogon's Semaphores, and check ASA credentials if it is running in a local CAS Server.
 Includes an "Autodiscover" switch, to collect SCPs.